January 4 – 6, 2019

 - Represent needs and wants of the chapter and help meet those

-What is gained from attending?
+What is gained by attending?

 - Describe servant leadership and its application to the operations and success of the chapter